West Virginia Gov. Jim Justice signs abortion ban into law

 “I said from the beginning that if WV legislators brought me a bill that protected life and included reasonable and logical exceptions I would sign it, and that’s what I did today,” he said.

-The ban has exemptions for medical emergencies and for rape and incest victims until eight weeks of pregnancy for adults and 14 weeks for children.
+The ban has exemptions for medical emergencies and for rape and incest victims until eight weeks of pregnancy for adults and 14 weeks for those under the age of 18.
 Victims must report their assault to law enforcement 48 hours before the procedure.
 Minors can report to the police or a doctor, who then must tell police.

 People are also reading…